acend/helm-basics-training/content/en/docs/07/_index.md

 ---

 Let's create a bit more complex Chart.
-First create a new workspace with `mkdir <workspace>/lab7 && cd <workspace>/lab7` and initialize the directory with a new Helm Chart with following command `helm create mychart`
+We already prepared a Helm chart skeleton for this, you can clone the Chart with following command:
+`git clone <url> lab7 && cd lab7`
 Let's have a closer look at its directory structure and components.
-A typical chart consists of the following files and folders:
+The Chart consists of the following files and folders:

 ```
 .